lendor-vendors/lendor-vendors.github.io/index.md

 ## Overview
 Lendor Vendors is a web application that allows users to list and view their own items for loan.
 Users can also view other users' items and request to borrow them.
 It features a rating system for both parties to rate each other, promoting user interactions and trust.
+### Team Contract
+This is the [contract](https://docs.google.com/document/d/1NaDirEUvLssdwOibyXWChI3mM2_KJonmv6Q50NxB768/edit) that we wrote up to keep each other accountable.
 ## User Guide
 This section provides a walkthrough of the Lendor Vendor's user interface and it's capabilities.
 ### Landing Page